 Learn more: ABAP Extensibility Community

-ABAP in SAP Cloud Platform
+ABAP Environment in SAP Business Technology Platform (BTP)

-Learn more: SAP Cloud Platform, ABAP Environment Community
+Learn more: SAP BTP ABAP Environment Community

 Start Developing in ABAP

 How do I get access to a free trial?

 Ready to start with ABAP development?
 Then you definitely need access to the free developer edition.
 You can either try ABAP developer edition on SAP HANA database as Cloud appliance or download ABAP developer edition on SAP ASE database.

 Get it in the ABAP Platform Developer Center

 Now you can start to develop in ABAP.
 By executing the small set of simple and short online tutorials such as Get started with ABAP development, you can learn how to create your first ABAP project, display database content and tune SQL statements by using Data Preview and SQL Console, create your first “Hello World” ABAP application, your first ABAP class and DDIC structures and elements and document your ABAP code using ABAP Doc.

 CDS is an extension of the ABAP Dictionary that allows you to define semantically rich data models in the database and to use these data models in your ABAP programs.
 CDS is a central part to delegate the processing of data-intensive computation from the application server to the database (i.e. SAP HANA) in ABAP applications.
 Execute the online tutorial Create a CDS View to create your first CDS View.